smurf11k/eng-horses/README.md

 ## Purpose

 This site aims to help students expand their English vocabulary through hands-on quizzes themed around horses — a topic they care about.
-By connecting language learning with familiar content, it improves both engagement and retention.
+Connecting language learning to familiar content improves both engagement and retention.

-## License
-All rights reserved.

-This project, including its code, content, and design, is not licensed for reuse, redistribution, or derivative works.

-The source is publicly accessible for viewing and evaluation purposes only.
-Any commercial use, self-hosting, or transfer of ownership requires explicit permission from the author.